ggaka6god/orBit/README.md

 ## Innovation

-### Additional fetures added:
+### Additional fetures added

--1: Go to 1st Stage
+- 1: Go to 1st Stage

--2: Go to 2nd Stage
+- 2: Go to 2nd Stage

--Checkpoint collider: creating checkpoints to save progress.
+- Checkpoint collider: creating checkpoints to save progress.
 If player dies he will start from checkpoints

--Animations on Tiled: all animations are in Tiled.
+- Animations on Tiled: all animations are in Tiled.
 Inside folder Game/animation. player animation is a xml file we read to interpret data

--Camera: camera limits Blits to nearby area of tileset and collider
+- Camera: camera limits Blits to nearby area of tileset and collider